American Studies 101: America Then and Now

 Professor Dirk Hartog, Department of HIstory; Director, Program in American Studies

 Professor Naomi Murakawa, Center for African American Studies

-Professor Sarah Rivett, Department of English
+Professor Paul Frymer, Department of Politics

 This course introduces students to a series of significant episodes and events in America’s past and present in order to take stock of America as it exists now.
 Because our present moment incorporates a variety of histories, images, and global processes, the course will examine a diverse and fascinating selection of signature ideas, concerns, and debates that have made the nation what it is today and that promise to play an important role in shaping its future.

 As befits a course in American Studies, students will engage with a multitude of sources, scholarly disciplines, and methodologies.
 We will consider primary documents alongside recent scholarly writing on the U.S. and we will range across multiple media, including texts, images, works of art, music, performance, and film.
 For this reason, in our investigations we will draw on the information and insights of a variety of fields, including literature, history, political science, art history, economics, law, cultural studies, and the history of science.
 Some of the material we will examine is popular and well known, from songs to literature to sports, whereas other materials will involve less familiar readings from professors, politicians, and cultural figures.